Gofio: Uses in Canarian foods

 Gofio is a highly versatile product which can be added to soups, stews, desserts, ice cream, sauces, and more.
 It is very rich in vitamins, proteins, fibre, and minerals.
 It was favoured by Canarian mariners as it can be stored for long periods while retaining its goodness.
 It was a vitally important part of the Canarian diet during the lean years after the Spanish Civil War.
 Mixed with a little water and sugar and kneaded (traditionally inside a goatskin bag) it produces a dough-like mixture that can be eaten as it is and was traditionally used in this way by peasant workers in the fields.
 Perhaps the most common use today is to add to a small amount to milk, to produce a wholesome and convenient breakfast food, or to thicken soups or stews at the table.
 Another popular form is gofio escaldado ("scalded gofio") or escaldón, a kind of thick porridge made by mixing it with the stock from a stew or soup, which is then served alongside the same.
-Modern products incorporating gofio include ice cream, mousses, other milk desserts and even a beer, Volcan, which was marketed for only a short time around the year 2000.
+Modern products incorporating gofio include ice cream, mousses, other milk desserts, energy bars and even a beer, Volcan, which was marketed for only a short time around the year 2000.

 Uses elsewhere

 In the Caribbean, gofio is a snack eaten as it is.
 In Puerto Rico and the Dominican Republic, gofio is sold with sugar added, as a candy, sometimes served in a paper cone.

-Aboriginals of Argentina and Chile have used a preparation of maize made by the same method of making gofio since before the arrival of the Spaniards.
+Aboriginals of Argentina and Chile had a preparation of maize made by the same method of making gofio since before the arrival of the Spaniards.
+With introduction of wheat and barley, maize was replaced by them.
 The preparation of gofio in other regions of South America and the Caribbean has come due to Canarian arrival.
 Gofio is consumed dry with sugar or with milk in Argentina, Chile, Panama, Venezuela, Uruguay and many other countries.